Tempest Tours

 Tempest Tours, Inc. is a U.S. based tour company.
-Headquartered in Arlington, Texas, the company takes its guests storm chasing across the Great Plains of the United States and into Canada.
-During tours, guests have the opportunity to learn from their staff of storm spotters, climatologists, and meteorologists on the intricacies of atmospheric science as they track and photograph storms.
+Headquartered in Arlington, Texas, the company specializes in weather expeditions on the Great Plains of the United States.
+During tours, guests have the opportunity to learn from their expert staff of storm spotters, climatologists, and meteorologists on the intricacies of atmospheric science as they track and photograph storms.
+The company emphasizes safety and education.

-Tours are held from late-April through early-July every year to coincide with peak tornado activity in Tornado Alley.
+Tours are held from late-April through early-July every year.

 History

-The company was founded in 2000 by storm chaser and filmmaker Martin Lisius.
-Tempest Tours started with 3 staff members including Lisius, climatologist William T. Reid, and research meteorologist Charles A. Doswell III, and one van, but have since expanded to over 15 employees with 3 vehicles.
-The company saw around 20 tourists in their inaugural season, but now host about 200 guests a season.
-Each van can hold up to 6-7 passengers.
+The company was founded in 2000 by Martin Lisius.
+Tempest Tours started with 3 staff members including Lisius, climatologist William T. Reid, and research meteorologist Charles A. Doswell III, and one van, but have since expanded to over 15 part-time experienced guides with 3 vehicles.
+The company saw around 20 tourists in their inaugural season, but now host about 200 guests per season.